roach88/asteroid/memory-bank/progress.md

 - Session duration: Initial implementation seems to be on track for the 5-10 minute target
 - Perk selection: Early testing shows perks are being selected, but balance needs refinement
 - Wave progression: Need to gather more data on average wave reached
-- Elite enemy engagement: Elite enemies are implemented but need more distinctive visuals/behaviors
+- Elite enemy engagement: Elite enemies have been significantly enhanced with better visuals and behaviors